-The Oregon Branch of the International Dyslexia Association (ORBIDA) focuses on increasing public awareness of how dyslexia affects both children and adults.
+The International Dyslexia Association – Oregon Branch focuses on increasing public awareness of how dyslexia affects both children and adults.

 Susan Barton is recognized internationally as an expert in dyslexia.
 She is in the Hall of Honor at the headquarters of the International Dyslexia Association.
 Her goal is to help parents, teachers, and others understand dyslexia—so they can provide the right type of help.

 Yale Center for Dyslexia & Creativity

 The Yale Center for Dyslexia & Creativity serves as a nexus for research on dyslexia, and is as well a leading source of advocacy and information to better the lives of people with dyslexia.
 Their mission is to uncover and illuminate the strengths of those with dyslexia, disseminate the latest innovations from scientific research and practical advice, and transform the treatment of children and adults with dyslexia.

 The goal of this website is to provide a step-by-step approach to help you understand what dyslexia is (and what it is not), develop an action plan, begin to get help, and become your own best advocate.
 They provide resources for dyslexics, parents of dyslexics, and professionals in the education field.

 Landmark College’s mission is to transform the way students learn, educators teach and the public thinks about education.
 They provide highly accessible approaches to learning that empower individuals who learn differently to exceed their aspirations and to achieve their greatest potential.
 Through the Landmark College Institute for Research and Training, the College aims to extend its mission across the nation and throughout the world.